ValuEngine Upgrades Wheeler Real Estate Investment Trust (WHLR) to Sell

-ValuEngine upgraded shares of Wheeler Real Estate Investment Trust (NASDAQ:WHLR) from a strong sell rating to a sell rating in a research report released on Friday.
+ValuEngine upgraded shares of Wheeler Real Estate Investment Trust (NASDAQ:WHLR) from a strong sell rating to a sell rating in a research report report published on Thursday morning.

-Shares of Wheeler Real Estate Investment Trust stock opened at $4.94 on Friday.
-The company has a market cap of $47.38 million, a P/E ratio of 4.04 and a beta of 1.36.
-Wheeler Real Estate Investment Trust has a twelve month low of $3.25 and a twelve month high of $12.30.
-The company has a debt-to-equity ratio of 14.57, a quick ratio of 2.60 and a current ratio of 2.60.
+Wheeler Real Estate Investment Trust stock opened at $4.91 on Thursday.
+The firm has a market cap of $46.63 million, a price-to-earnings ratio of 4.52 and a beta of 1.36.
+The company has a debt-to-equity ratio of 17.23, a current ratio of 2.62 and a quick ratio of 2.60.
+Wheeler Real Estate Investment Trust has a fifty-two week low of $3.25 and a fifty-two week high of $12.30.

-Institutional investors have recently modified their holdings of the stock.
-Renaissance Technologies LLC bought a new position in Wheeler Real Estate Investment Trust during the fourth quarter valued at approximately $145,000.
-Boston Partners lifted its position in Wheeler Real Estate Investment Trust by 43.8% during the first quarter.
-Boston Partners now owns 442,383 shares of the real estate investment trust’s stock valued at $1,584,000 after purchasing an additional 134,752 shares during the period.
-LPL Financial LLC bought a new position in Wheeler Real Estate Investment Trust during the fourth quarter valued at approximately $103,000.
-Finally, Bank of New York Mellon Corp lifted its position in Wheeler Real Estate Investment Trust by 93.5% during the second quarter.
-Bank of New York Mellon Corp now owns 28,673 shares of the real estate investment trust’s stock valued at $116,000 after purchasing an additional 13,853 shares during the period.
-Institutional investors own 24.37% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in WHLR.
+LPL Financial LLC acquired a new position in shares of Wheeler Real Estate Investment Trust during the fourth quarter valued at about $103,000.
+Bank of New York Mellon Corp raised its position in shares of Wheeler Real Estate Investment Trust by 93.5% during the second quarter.
+Bank of New York Mellon Corp now owns 28,673 shares of the real estate investment trust’s stock valued at $116,000 after buying an additional 13,853 shares during the last quarter.
+Renaissance Technologies LLC acquired a new position in shares of Wheeler Real Estate Investment Trust during the fourth quarter valued at about $145,000.
+Finally, Boston Partners raised its position in shares of Wheeler Real Estate Investment Trust by 43.8% during the first quarter.
+Boston Partners now owns 442,383 shares of the real estate investment trust’s stock valued at $1,584,000 after buying an additional 134,752 shares during the last quarter.
+24.37% of the stock is owned by institutional investors and hedge funds.

 Headquartered in Virginia Beach, VA, Wheeler Real Estate Investment Trust, Inc is a fully-integrated, self-managed commercial real estate investment company focused on acquiring and managing income-producing retail properties with a primary focus on grocery-anchored centers.
 Wheeler's portfolio contains well-located, potentially dominant retail properties in secondary and tertiary markets that generate attractive, risk-adjusted returns, with a particular emphasis on grocery-anchored retail centers.